Can Some People See Colours You Can’t?

 So – having more than one type of cone, each of which responds differently to wavelength, makes this clear.

-As well as this, having these three photoreceptors means that the three primary colours of light can be mixed to match a colour made of a single wavelength.
+In addition, having these three photoreceptors means that the three primary colours of light can be mixed to match a colour made of a single wavelength.
 These colour matches are known as metamers: to us, they look the same, but, in reality, they are actually made of different wavelengths.
 The more types of cones there are, the less likely metamers become.

-It was on these colour matched that Thomas Young first suggested that we have these three different photoreceptors.
+It was on these colour matches that Thomas Young first suggested that we have these three different photoreceptors.
 All the way back in 1802, Young carried out experiments where he asked participants to adjust the relative intensities of lights until the combination of these matched the colour of a target light.
 From this, he found that at least three colours were always required to make match.
 It wasn’t until 1850, however, that the existence of the three cones was confirmed with physiological evidence.
 Hermann von Helmholtz identified the three photoreceptors by finding that there were each sensitive to different wavelengths of light.

 You’ve probably heard of colour blindness before: this is when people only have two colour receptors instead of the usual three.
 This is known as dichromacy.
 People with colour blindness are less able to distinguish between colours and will confuse colours that people with normal vision will not.

 This is simply because they have more metameric colour matches, and so the colours that they confuse look the same to them.
-There are also cases of people who have only one type of cone; for example, a blue cone monochromacy.
+There are also cases of people who have only one type of cone: for example, a blue cone monochromacy.
 This leads to very poor colour discrimination abilities.

 Very few people have the most extreme form of colour blindness and lack all cones.
 This is known as achromatopsia.
 People with this cannot see colour at all.
 Typically, for them, the world is in black, white and grey.
 There are also people who still have three cones but experience colour differently because one of their cones is sensitive to a different wavelength.
 This is known as abnormal trichromacy.

-Some people can even have more cones than normal.
+Some people can even have more cones than normal

 Very few women have what is known as tetrachromacy: four cones instead of the usual three.
 Does this mean that they can see colours we can’t?
 Not exactly, but it does mean that they are able to discriminate between more colours than normal.
 This is because they have even fewer metameric matches and so can distinguish between colours that we can’t.